chaosarium/CMU-Course-Graph/README.md

 > Enlighten your path!

 CMU Graphic Course Explorer is a graph-based exploration tool that visualizes the dependencies of CMU courses.
 It is developed by the team C.H.I.L.L Technology during the 2023 TartanHacks.
-You are welcome to play around with the model, check out courses you have taken, save the courses you like, and plan your future path!
+You are welcome to play around with the model, check out the courses you have taken, save the courses you like, and plan your future path!

 ## Visualize Connections between Courses
 ![Gif](https://user-images.githubusercontent.com/116918111/216792082-63e3cebd-55f4-4c66-a5eb-c2a21c9deb2b.gif)